TotallyOriginalUsername/startweek/native_sim/README.rst

 Progress
 ************
-ButtonMatrix: Set missing
+ButtonMatrix: Done, compare with hardware

 Buzzers: Check possibilities for emulation

 CircleMatrix: Done, compare with hardware

-GenericGPIO: Switches and abc buttons get done.
-Set and start button missing
+GenericGPIO: Done, compare with hardware

 GyroCompass: Not done, workaround should be possible with sensor_emul or manual function rewriting

-LCD: Done
+LCD: Done, compare with hardware

 LedMatrix: Done, compare with hardware

 Potmeter: Not done

 SevenSegment: Done - Need to fix bug of LCD data appearing in this